kununu-labs/gray/README.md

 In [browsers that support css filters](http://caniuse.com/#feat=css-filters), the styles in `gray.css` will use CSS filters to turn the image gray.

+### Modernizr

-The `jquery.gray` plugin uses the `Modernizr._prefixes`, `css-filters`, `Inline SVG` and `svg-filters` feature detects from Modernizr to determine browser support.
+The `jquery.gray` plugin uses the [`Modernizr._prefixes`, `css-filters`, `Inline SVG` and `svg-filters` feature detects](https://modernizr.com/download/?cssfilters-inlinesvg-svgfilters-prefixes-setclasses) from Modernizr to determine browser support.
 If a browser supports inline SVG and SVG filters but not CSS filters, the plugin replaces the elements with SVG elements with filters.

 ## Changelog